-For the first item in Table 1, the results of the calculations using the neural networks tool in the MATLAB environment are presented.
+For the first item in Table 1, the results of the calculations using the neural networks tool in the Matlab environment are presented.
 This is the most important path for propagating overvoltages because the power line affects most components.
-Results were shown in Figs. 4-6.
+Results was shown in Figures 4-6.